top of page

 THE BEST BRIDGE TEACHERS IN THE BUSINESS

 Giorgia Botta is an international bridge champion and world class teacher.
 Born and raised in Rome, Italy, where she learned to play bridge at the age of 12 from some of the greatest bridge players in the world, Giorgia now resides in New York City, where she has become one of the most respected and sought after teachers and professional players.
-She teaches and plays regularly at Honors Bridge Club, the largest bridge club in North America, as well as traveling internationally to teach and play bridge.
+She had taught regularly at Honors Bridge Club, as well as traveling internationally to teach and play bridge.
 Giorgia has a youthful exuberance and currency in the game that assures you excellent bridge instruction.

 John Ramos is a professional bridge teacher and in the country's top echelon of tournament players.
 At the 2019 Fall Nationals, he placed third in the Kaplan Blue Ribbon Pairs, the oldest and most prestigious pairs event in the United States, besting a host of top experts from all over the world.
 In addition to his skill at competing, he is a passionate teacher and believes that anyone can improve with the help of an attentive and engaged instructor.
 Originally from New York City, where he was mentored by many of the country’s top players, he’s lived in Los Angeles for the past twelve years.
 He works with players of all levels privately, on cruises, and at his adopted home, the Beverly Hills Bridge Club, one of the biggest clubs in California, which he also manages.

 Christopher Rivera is an ACBL Accredited Bridge Teacher and tournament rated director.
 Since co-founding Play Bridge at Sea with James Gundell and Ed Brill in 2017, he has taught bridge to students online and on cruise ships.
 Christopher serves as Bridge Director at Play Bridge At Sea.